 Who we are

-The Kenya Bird of Prey Trust is a registered Kenyan not-for-profit organization that carries out raptor conservation and raptor management activities alongside the Kenya Wildlife Service and other partners through a network of raptor centres and field based raptor projects.
-The Trust works closely with the Kenya Wildlife Service and the National Museums of Kenya to secure viability of raptor populations in the wild in Kenya, and when requested, elsewhere in the world.
+The Trust is made up of a team of ten who are each committed to raptor conservation and the-long term welfare of raptors in an increasingly challenging environment.
+We work closely with the Kenya Wildlife Service, the National Museums of Kenya, and many partners to secure viability of raptor populations in the wild in Kenya, and when requested, elsewhere in the world.

 What we do